federicabardini/webdriveriobasic/readme.md

 Write, through command line, the following command
  - npm run test
-to run test on local machine
+to run test on local machine, both on Chrome and Firefox (local version installed on local machine)

-or
+Every push on the repo will trigger test run on GitHub CI on Chrome and Firefox last version (through Selenoid)
  - npm run testci
-to run test on Selenoid